EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Evaluation of the Model

+For the \genOne dataset (original size $(240, 304)$), we pad frames to $(256, 320)$ to ensure divisibility by 32 as required by the feature pyramid architecture of RT-DETR.
+For \genFour, we downsize from $(720, 1280)$ to $(360, 640)$ using bilinear interpolation and pad to $(384, 640)$.
+This maintains consistency with prior work while allowing for fair computational comparison.

+\paragraph{Two-stage Training Process.} We train \thename in two stages: (1) training the RT-DETR detector on individual event frames using standard practices (Adam optimizer; EMA of weights) then (2) freezing these parameters and training only the lightweight RNN modules on both random and sequential clips to develop temporal memory.
+The first stage establishes robust spatial feature extraction, while the second adds temporal processing with minimal parameter overhead.
+For temporal training, we maintain RNN memory continuity across sequential clips while resetting for random clips using different clip lengths for \genOne (21 frames) and \genFour (10 frames).
+Full implementation details are provided in the supplementary material.

-We evaluate the model performance according to the standard COCO (Common Objects in Context) Mean Average Precision (mAP) measure~\cite{lin2014microsoft}.
-For consistency with previous works, we rely on the reference EBC-specific implementation of the COCO metrics provided by Prophesee's Automotive Dataset Toolbox~\cite{psee_adt,perot2020learning}.
+\paragraph{Evaluation Protocol.} We evaluate \thename using the standard COCO (Common Objects in Context) Mean Average Precision (mAP) measure~\cite{lin2014microsoft} that allows direct comparison with existing methods.
+For consistency with previous works, we use the EBC-specific implementation of the COCO metrics provided by Prophesee's Automotive Dataset Toolbox~\cite{psee_adt,perot2020learning}.
+All inference times reported in Table 2 are standardized to NVIDIA T4 GPU performance for fair comparison.
+Inference times include model forward pass and post-processing but exclude event preprocessing, following standard reporting practices.
+When prior work reported only preprocessing-inclusive times, we use their reported values directly.